jtcerqueira/blog_material/README.md

-# blog_material
+# JT"s Blog Material Repository

-This repository is made with the intend to share the code from the articles of my blog.
+This repository is made with the intend to share the code from the articles and projects of my blog.

+Feel free to use them and contribute however you see fit.